terminalcloud/apps/docs/limesurvey.md

 Just spin up a Terminal based on this snapshot.
 To access the admin section click to "LimeSurvey Admin login" and login with the credentials provided below.
 Create your surveys and publish them.

-You can see your LimeSurvey site by clicking on the "LimeSurvey site" link.

 ### Credentials